turlodales/tweaks-im-working-on/README.md

 # tweaks im working on this is a list of tweaks on working on this just the READ ME INFO the tweaks will be on my repo i have permission for Spinsettings and BlueBoard by the devlopers but not for BytaFont or WeatherBoard but i saved all the info for WeatherBoard before it was deleted

 # Due to CheckRa1n BootRom Exploit
-Devives i have not tested for the iPhone 5S to iPhone X only i will be adding Yes/? when people send be proof it is working or i can see it is working on my own device i will change to Yes
+Devives i have not tested for the iPhone 5S to iPhone SE (2020) only i will be adding Yes/? when people send be proof it is working or i can see it is working on my own device i will change to Yes

 if you intrested in any of the projects please look at the links for updates